Rate Limit Control List

 - Time Interval (Time Interval): The unit of the time interval (second, minute, hour, day, month).

-If the user has exceeded the limit, the request is rejected; if not, processing continues.
+If the relevant limit has been exceeded, the request is rejected; if not, processing continues.

 While responding to the request, if configured, rate limit statistics are added to response headers.